Therapies, treatments just for you

-For many reasons, including illness, injury and aging, our esophagus may stop working properly.
-This can lead to a variety of problems, including difficulty swallowing, heartburn and GERD, and even pre-cancerous or cancerous lesions.
+For many reasons -- illness, injury, aging, poor diet, smoking or alcohol use, or congenital conditions -- our esophagus may stop working properly.
+This lead to a variety of problems, including difficulty swallowing, heartburn, and even cancer.

 Esophagus disorders treated at Lee Health

 - Achalasia occurs when the sphincter muscle located at the bottom of the esophagus stops working properly, making it difficult for food or liquid to pass into the stomach.